 Working from your lead piece, choose a second print which includes similar colours but in a pattern that’s at a contrasting scale.
-For example, a window blind featuring a small scale spotted pattern would sit well alongside the larger illustrations of the Forest Friends Blanket.
-The third pattern should unite the first two, so perhaps go for a blue and cream chevron patterned rug or a cushion for your nursing chair.
+For example, a window blind featuring a small scale triangle pattern would sit well alongside the larger illustrations of the Roarsome Blanket.
+The third pattern should unite the first two, so perhaps go for a lavender blue and cream chevron patterned rug or a cushion for your nursing chair.

 Combine Different Textures Through Soft Furnishings

 Make your little one's room a tactile and sensory space by combining different textures.
-Think shaggy rugs, silky satins, rattan baskets, velvet cushions and luxuriously soft minky.
+Think shaggy rugs, silky satins, rattan baskets and luxurious velvet cushions.

 Add Finishing Touches To Your Baby's Room